How Much Money Can You Make Selling Plasma…And Is It Safe?

 - Proof of legal residency within the United States.
 A piece of mail that you’ve received in the last 60 days will be good enough, even if it’s junk mail (just make sure it has your name on it).
 For best results, the center will want something like a utility bill or lease agreement, which should be available in your email.

-Once you arrive, you’ll have to fill out a few forms — just like if you’re a new patient at a doctor’s office.
+Once you arrive, plasma donors have to fill out a few forms — just like if you’re a new patient at a doctor’s office.
 You’ll most likely be asked to sign a few waivers absolving the center of any liability from “accidents.”

 The whole paperwork process should only take a few minutes.
 Once you’re in the system, though, you might be able to walk right in and start if there’s space.

-Since every center operates as its own entity, it’s best to call your local site and ask about specific requirements.
+Since every center operates as its own entity, it’s best to call your local site and ask about specific requirements for plasma donations.